We may earn a commission when you click on the affiliate links in this post.

 - salt & pepper to taste

-- 3 c. cooked rice or quinoa prepared according to package directions
+- 3 cups cooked rice or quinoa prepared according to package directions

 Instructions

-- Gently stir in quinoa, chicken, and broccoli.
+- Gently stir in rice, chicken, and broccoli.

-- When evenly covered in sauce, spoon mixture into 9x13 glass baking dish and bake at 350-degrees for 25 minutes.
+- When evenly covered in sauce, spoon the mixture into a 9×13 glass baking dish and bake at 350 degrees for 25 minutes.

 - Remove from oven, sprinkle with cheese, and return to oven for an additional 10 minutes or until cheese is melted.